YuNagaoka/mango_multithreads_wang/README.md

        --reportallpairs TRUE
 ```

-The additional changes made to the code from the original mango are listed in fixed_error.log.
+The additional changes made to the code from the original mango are listed in `fixed_error.log`.